boobo94/customenu/README.md

 crontab -e
 ```

-add at the end of the file
+by adding at the end of the file this:

 ```sh
 0 2 * * * /bin/bash /root/customenu/bin/db-backup.sh
 ```

+This will run the script every day at 02:00 UTC.